sdwheeler/seanonit/content/docs/_index.md

 ---
 title: Talks
-archetype: presentations
 linkTitleIcon: <i class="fas fa-book fa-fw text-primary"></i>
 featured: true
 toc: true
 navWeight: 1000
 series:
   - Presentations
-date: 2024-08-09
+date: 2025-04-28
 ---
 <!-- markdownlint-disable MD041 MD033 -->

-This site contains a collection of talks I've given at various user groups and conferences.
-Many of these have been recorded and are available on YouTube.
+This is a collection of talks I've given at various user groups and conferences.
+Many of these have been recorded and are available on <i class="fab fa-youtube"></i>YouTube.
 I've also included links to the slides and code samples where available.

 ---